Growing Raspberries In Containers: Doing It Right

 Now that you have some ideas for which varieties to grow, here are some tips for how to grow raspberries in a container.

 Growing raspberries in pots that are wide and deep will guarantee that your plants have enough space for new growth and any stakes or trellises if support is needed.
-One cane would do well in a sixteen-inch pot and if you are planting several canes, try half-barrels or five-gallon buckets.
-Grow bags (we prefer Root Pouch) are also an option but may be less stable than a plastic or wooden planter.
+One cane would do well in a sixteen-inch pot, and if you are planting several canes, try half-barrels.
+Grow bags such as our Epic Lined Grow Bags are also an option but may be less stable than a plastic or wooden planter.
 Remember that containers need drainage holes or be of nonwoven material to allow excess water to drain.
 Raspberries hate having “wet legs.”

 Summer-bearing varieties need support because their canes tend to be taller and will bend with summer fruit.
 There are many options for supporting your canes.
 Depending on the shape of your container, tomato cages work well.
 A simpler, budget-friendly option is to press tall garden stakes into the perimeter of each container and tie twine around them at several heights for support.

 A main benefit of container gardening is the ability to control soil type and nutrients.
-Raspberries in pots require slightly acidic (pH 6.0-6.2), nutrient-retaining, well-draining soil.
+Raspberries in pots require slightly acidic (pH 6.0-6.2), nutrient-retaining, and well-draining soil.
 For comparison, blueberries require quite acidic soil around pH 4.5-5.5.

 Any good, bagged potting soil will work well for these containers, although it’s important to amend the potting soil with acidifying elements like compost, aged manure, or peat moss.
-Compost and manure also provide essential nutrition and peat moss helps retain moisture.
-A balanced NPK rounds out nutritional needs and there are more details in the fertilizing section below.
+Compost and manure also provide essential nutrition, and peat moss helps retain moisture.
+If you can find a potting mix that’s optimized towards acid-loving plants, that’s even better.
+A balanced NPK fertilizer rounds out nutritional needs.